bertman80/hacking_checklist/README.md

 Joplin can be easily synced with OneDrive, Nextcloud, WebDAV, Dropbox, S3, Joplin Server or Joplin Cloud.
 This means that you can use Joplin on multiple devices with the same data.

 ## Info
-If you use this checklist and/or you hve suggestions please let me known.
+If you use this checklist and/or you hve suggestions please let me know.

 ## Screenshots
 ![Basic info](https://trebnie.nl/_github/joplin_basic.png)